 - a.
 Regardless of the finding (responsible, not responsible, dismissal) all Parties have the right to file an appeal.
 The following may form the basis for an appeal: - i.
-Procedural irregularity that affected the outcome of the grievance process; - ii.
-New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made that could have affected the outcome of the matter; or - iii.
-The Title IX Coordinator, Investigator(s), or decision-maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or for or against the
+Procedural irregularity that affected the outcome of the grievance process; - New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made that could have affected the outcome of the matter; or

-- individual Complainant or Respondent, that affected the outcome of the grievance process. - iv.
+- iii.
+The Title IX Coordinator, Investigator(s), or decision-maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or for or against the individual Complainant or Respondent, that affected the outcome of the grievance process. - iv.
 Other basis set forth in the campus-level processes, but which must be offered equally to all Parties (for example, an appeal based on the severity of the sanctions). - b.
 Upon filing of an appeal, NDSCS must: - i.
 Notify the non-appealing Party in writing when an appeal is filed and implement appeal procedures equally for all Parties. - ii.
 Ensure that the appeal's decision-maker is not: the same person as the decision-maker that reached the determination regarding responsibility or dismissal, the Investigator, or the Title IX Coordinator. - iii.
 Give all Parties a reasonable, equal opportunity to submit a written statement in support of, or challenging, the outcome; - iv.
 Issue a written decision describing the result of the appeal and the rationale for the result; and - v.
 Provide the written decision simultaneously to all Parties. - c.
 If a disciplinary sanction of suspension or expulsion for students or termination for employees is imposed by the decision-maker, NDSCS shall provide a method of reviewing an appeal from a determination regarding responsibility or dismissal for a period of at least one year following the original decision.
-Such appeals may only be filed based on new information, contradictory information, and information indicating that the student or student organization was not afforded due process, and such appeal may not be based on grounds previously raised during the Title IX appeal process.
 For sanctions other than suspension, expulsion, or termination, an appeal must be submitted within 5 business days of receipt of the sanctions.